Y

 Yakutian Laika puppies playing in the grass.

 If you’re looking to adopt a puppy, you may find it challenging to do so depending on your location.
-This is a rarer breed that has not even gained recognition by many North American kennel clubs.
+This is a rarer breed that has only recently gained recognition in North America, having been accepted into the American Kennel Club’s Miscellaneous Class as of 2024.

 If you do find a puppy to bring home, make sure your home is ready for the pup first.
 Puppy-proof the space where the dog will spend most of his time.
 Also, be prepared to give puppies and adults the training and exercise they’ll need to thrive.